 |file.operations.delete||Delete a Filestore instance operation.||✓|

 |file.backups.get||Get details about a specific Filestore backup.||✓||✓|

 |file.snapshots.delete||Delete a Filestore snapshot.||✓|

 Using basic roles

 Filestore permissions are also associated with the IAM basic roles of owner, editor, and viewer.
-You can use these roles in addition to the Filestore roles to grant Filestore permissions to users.
+To grant Filestore permissions to users, you can use these roles in addition to the Filestore roles.

 Use the following table to see the Filestore permissions associated with basic roles.

 |file.locations.get||Get information about a location supported by this service.||✓||✓||✓|

 |file.locations.list||List information about the supported locations for this service.||✓||✓||✓|

 |file.operations.get||Get the status of a Filestore instance operation.||✓||✓||✓|